 – Research article, “Simultaneous Impacts Configured Earth’s Landforms and Instilled Its Obliquity.”
 I employ new bathymetry maps to correct the means by which the continents obtained their current configuration.
 Continental drift is nearly as big an error as “no flood, ever.”
 I submitted the paper to the journal Geomorphology where it was sent out for review.
 Unfortunately, the reviewers felt it too radical for their journal.
 So we continue to believe that swirling currents in the center of the planet mysteriously reach up to move the continents.
 What garbage!
 The continents are not drifting; rather, their movements represent recovery from the simultaneous impact event (~65 million years ago!).
 This article has nothing to do with the worldwide flood, but it is enlightening to consider this event as an equally critical part of our planet’s history.

 Public Lecture – I presented “Resolving the Problem of Atlantis” to the Explorers Club in NYC in 2016, and the talk is available here.

-TV Interview – Working under the theory that any publicity is good publicity, I agreed to appear on George Noory’s show, Beyond Belief in October 2018.
+TV Interview – I appeared on George Noory’s show, Beyond Belief in October 2018.
 The interview is titled, “The Worldwide Flood,” and it is available here.

-Radio Interviews – I appeared as the guest on radio programs.
-The interviews can be accessed at the following links:
+Radio Interviews – I appeared as the guest on radio programs:

-- “Catastrophic Floods” with host Cliff Dunning, as well as an older interview with Cliff, available here.
+- “Catastrophic Flood” with host Cliff Dunning, as well as an older interview with Cliff, available here.

 Michael Jaye, PhD